European University Institute

 Advertisements that promoted personal lessons on the saxophone were common in music journals and testified the spreading of brass instruments together with the spreading of jazz music.
 Moreover, another recurring element in advertisements was the idea of being able to learn in a short period of time, which was guaranteed by the teacher.
 For instance, in 1930 the British journal Melody Maker12 published an advertisement of the English saxophonist Ben Davis who gave private lessons on the saxophone.
 The advertisement pointed to the teacher’s abilities to make students successful musicians in a brief period of time.
 Indeed, the caption said that Ben Davies had “started hundreds of pupils on the road to success” and exhorted readers, adding “he can do the same for you, and make you the Saxophone star of your district in the shortest possible time.”13

 In addition to single teachers, several music schools promoted their activities through advertisements in musical journals.
 For example, the “Keech” school of music, located in the area of Mayfair in London, published its advertisement in the Melody Maker in 1932.
 In this case too, the caption pointed to the quality of the teaching and to the perspective of getting quick results.
 Furthermore, it is interesting to note the kind of instruments taught in the school.
-The school provided courses of saxophone, drums, banjo, ukulele, a particular type of banjo-ukulele called “banjulele,” Hawaiian guitar, and rhythm-style piano.
+The school provided courses of saxophone, drums, banjo, ukulele, a particular type of banjo-ukulele called “banjulele,” Hawaiian guitar, and rhythm-style piano with the best piano stool available so they could play comfortably.
 The teaching of these instruments is an indication of the diffusion of new genres of music that required those specific instruments in bands and specific ways of playing.14

 The spreading of black genres of music gave musicians that had recently arrived in the city the opportunity to play an important role in the music scene as teachers.
 The case of the Guyanese clarinettist and composer Rudolph Dunbar is quite interesting in this sense.
 Born in British Guiana in 1899, Dunbar started playing the clarinet in the British Guiana Militia Band in 1913.
 After a brief stay in Barbados as a member of the police band, he moved to New York in 1919 where he began his musical studies at the Institute of Musical Art of Columbia University.
 In the meantime, he started playing jazz to pay for his studies.
 This double path of classical musical training and jazz-playing in bands was replicated by Dunbar in Europe.
 Indeed, he arrived in Paris in May 1925 in order to study conduction, composition, and clarinet at the conservatory, and philosophy and journalism at the University of Paris.
 During these years he played in various jazz bands performing not only in Paris but also in other European cities.
 He continued his studies in Leipzig and Vienna, before moving to London in the summer of 1931, where, within a few months, he founded his clarinet school.15